Extending Jolokia

 ListKeysDataUpdater

-Since 2.1.0, Jolokia provides optional implementation of org.jolokia.service.jmx.handler.list.DataUpdater service which can be enabled using listKeys processing parameter.
+Since 2.1.0, Jolokia provides optional implementation of org.jolokia.server.core.service.api.DataUpdater service which can be enabled using listKeys processing parameter.
 When it is set (at request time) to true, in addition to standard attr, op, notif, class and desc fields of serialized MBeanInfo, we get another field keys.

 It contains a map of keys obtained from the ObjectName itself using javax.management.ObjectName.getKeyPropertyList() method.